-We have 38 academic staff (including two University Teachers), 8 Research Fellows, 25 Research Associates/Assistants, and around 90 PhD students.
+We have 64 academic staff (53 research and teaching and 11 teaching, learning and scholarship), 3 Research Fellows, 35 Research Associates/Assistants, and more than 150 PhD students.
 Our research strategy is based on combining world-leading theoretical work with practical applications and much of our research has created high public impact, e.g. NHS Kidney Exchange Programme.

-The School’s research is driven by four research sections:
+The School’s research is driven by our Sections (see the list on the right).

 We are also lead partners in the Centre for Computing Science Education (CCSE) which will be a catalyst to improve CS education at all levels, bringing together those interested within the University, particularly the Schools of Computing Science, Education, Psychology and Business, as well as those outside, including industry, the Scottish Qualifications Authority, and Education Scotland.